-You don’t have to take the week off work to have an action-packed adventure holiday, as Elisabeth Knowles discovered during a weekend in Cairns.
+You don’t have to take the week off work to have an action-packed adventure holiday, just spend a weekend in Cairns.

 5.00am I’m at Terminal Two at Sydney Airport, checking in to a Jetstar flight.
 I don’t know how I got here.
 It’s dark and I’m pretty sure I’m still asleep.

 6.00am My flight to Cairns takes off.
 I fall asleep.

 9.30am We land in Cairns, grab a coffee, hire a car, and head to the Pullman Reef Casino Hotel to check in.
 I dump my bags and listen to my stomach rumble.

 10.20am Breakfast at Tamarind Restaurant, on the ground floor of the Pullman.
 We dose up on coffee and scoff lots of courses.
 I eat pastries, poached eggs, yoghurt and fresh fruit.

 11.10am We’re on our way to the AJ Hackett bungy jumping centre (for you word nerds out there, AJ spells bungy with a “y” not an “ee”).
 I feel sick from a combination of nerves, too much coffee and over-eating at breakfast.
 I wonder if I’m going to bungy jump.
 I don’t think I will, but I could surprise myself.
 I want to turn the car around and head in the other direction, but I am not driving.
 I wish I didn’t eat those danishes.